Conner, Swift among 4 must-start Week 16 fantasy football running backs - UPI.com

 Those with stock in Alvin Kamara, Kenneth Walker III and other injured running backs should continue to monitor their status leading into their respective kickoffs.
 My rankings should help with difficult lineup decisions, especially since no teams are on bye in Week 16.

-My Week 16 wide receiver rankings are available here.
+My Week 16 quarterback and wide receiver rankings are available here.
 All positional rankings will be updated throughout the week, based on injuries and other factors.

 James Conner